SudoWatson/SandboxGame/README.md

 ## Changelog
 Week10: Animations Complete

-- Finished implementation of basic animation system
+- Finished implementation of a basic animation system
 - Animations are properly transformed
 - Bug with the size of an XML model; Can be hack-fixed by hard-scaling model in-engine
-- Ability to pause, resume, fully stop, or begin playing an animation
+- Ability to pause, resume, end, or begin playing an animation
 - Able to change the speed the animation runs at
 - Animation ending options: Loop, pause
 - 'AnimatedModel' now extends 'Model' without repetition
-- Issue: XMLObjects are loaded twice; Potential fix, load a false model into the parent 'Entity' constructor and true model into the 'AnimatedEntity' constructor (or vise versa)
+- Issue: XMLObjects are loaded twice; Potential fix, load a false model into the parent 'Entity' constructor and the true model into the 'AnimatedEntity' constructor (or vise versa)
 - Fixed Player walking animation
 - Added Tree falling animation
 - Trees fall over when clicked on

 Week9: Animation Implementation:
-- Began implement animations into game engine
+- Began implementing animations into the game engine
 - Added an Animated Entity with basic data (Lacks full extendability of regular entity for now)
 - Added a hierarchal bone class
 - Added an animation class to store animation data on game load
-- Added an animator to control an objects animations
+- Added an animator to control an object's animations
 - Added animation renderer
 - Added animation shaders
-- Managed to get close workings of animation renderer after first couple tries
+- Managed to get close workings of animation renderer after first the couple tries

 Week8: Animation Exporting cont:
-- Extended converter program to convert skinning and animatin data to custom format
+- Extended converter program to convert skinning and animation data to custom format
 - Experimented with programming an exporter add-on (DELAYED)

 Week7: Animation Exporting: